 You’ve probably heard the saying “you eat with your eyes”.
 But we should be eating for our eyes.
 Or more specifically, we should be eating for our eye health.
 Certain nutrients in food can help to boost your eye health and combat against eye diseases including macular degeneration and the formation of cataracts.

 The good news is that foods that are beneficial for nourishing your skin, bones, muscles and overall health are good for your eyes too.
-That means, maintaining a healthy diet rich in fresh fruit, vegetables and whole grains containing a variety of vitamins, nutrients and antioxidants is a win-win situation.
+That means, maintaining a healthy diet rich in fresh fruit, vegetables and whole grains containing a variety of vitamins and minerals is a win-win situation.

 It isn’t hard to find eye-friendly foods.
-Antioxidants such as Vitamins A, C, E, beta carotene, Omega-3 fatty acids and zinc are all beneficial for helping to preserve your vision.
+Nutrients such as Vitamins A, C, E, beta carotene, omega-3 fatty acids and zinc are all beneficial for helping to preserve your vision.

 - Vitamin A is crucial to keeping your corneas clear (the outside layer of your eye) and also associated with lower risk of cataracts and macular degeneration.

 - Vitamin C is needed to make collagen, a protein which helps build the structures of your eye.